 - “Lux Dei: Ficino and Aquinas on the Beatific Vision,” Memini, Traveaux et documents (Société des études médiévales du Québec, Montréal) 2002, pp. 129-152.
 (More.)

-- “The Recovery of Stoicism in the Renaissance,” in The Routledge Handbook to the Stoic Tradition, ed.
+- “The Recovery of Stoicism in the Renaissance,” in The Routledge Handbook of the Stoic Tradition, ed.
 John Sellars.
-Forthcoming, January 2016.
+New York: Routledge, 2016, pp. 117-132.